rockboroschool/website/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Updated: Display of breadcrumbs block to include preview
 * Fixed: TruSEO performance issues when scanning base64 encoded images
 * Fixed: Invalid default post meta
-* Fixed: Rest API redirects when trailing slash is in use
+* Fixed: REST API redirects when trailing slash is in use
 * Fixed: WPML urls in the sitemap occasionally resolving to 404
 * Fixed: Conflict with bbPress where admin menu items would disappear
 * Fixed: Conflict with Unlimted Member plugin where WP roles were reset